zepedaj/soleil/docs/source/content/pre_processor.rst

-Pre-processor Directives
+Pre-processor directives
 ---------------------------

 :func:`load`
 ^^^^^^^^^^^^^^

-When used as a simple assignment such as
+When the |load| function is used in a simple assignment such as

 .. code-block::